-After this major undertaking, the big question is, “did it work?”
-Below, is a recap that will be updated at six weeks, three months, six months, nine months, and one year.
-So, come back periodically, because some stem cell providers say results may not become apparent for as many as nine months.
+After this major undertaking, the big question is, “Did it work?”
+Below is a recap that will be updated periodically.
+Some stem-cell providers say results may not appear for as many as nine months.

 | Date || Condition - Knee || Condition - Lumbar |

 | May 25, 2022 || Knee is sore from 1 mile walk ||Back condition unchanged |

 | July 13, 2022 ||Made a bad move this morning and left knee reminded me that I’m still not 100% — or 50% for that matter.
 So, has the knee improved?
 Not materially. ||Did the PRP treatment of the spine help?
 Not really.
 Had three PT sessions at ATI with their largely disinterested staff.
 Cathryn Jakobson Ramin called them “PT Mills” in her book, “Crooked: Outwitting the Back Pain Industry and Getting on the Road to Recovery.” |

 |Jun.
 1, 2023 ||More than a year after procedure, knee is still sore, but I am able to bike two days in a row.
 It could well be that the stem-cell procedure staved off a total knee replacement for a few years. ||Back is still sore after long hours of sitting, or laying down working.
 Stem cells are clearly not able to reverse a decades old back injury. |

 After a year and six weeks post-procedure, the jury is out on whether stem cells can reverse old knee and back injuries.
 It should be noted that due to the age of the author and the severity of his osteoarthritis, stem cell treatment was initially already deemed a debatable procedure.
 Younger patients or those suffering from a less advanced stage of OA may experience better results.